inno-se/the-guide/README.md

 1. Get their transcripts, preferably with speakers and timestamps.
 1. Choose a multi-modal LLM service (e.g., Google AI Studio or ChatGPT).
 1. Discuss with the LLM:
-    - How to optimally structure the materials for loading into a chat with the LLM;
+    - How to optimally structure materials for loading into a chat with the LLM;
-    - Which parts of the knowledge base are necessary for chats on specific topics, e.g., processing a usability session recording.
+    - Which parts of the knowledge base are necessary for chats on specific topics, e.g., processing a usability testing session recording.
+    - Which prompts should be used for chats on specific topics.
+    - Where to store the knowledge base (e.g., in a directory in the main repo or in a separate repo).
-1. Ask LLM to provide scripts that can help optimally structure the knowledge base.
+1. Add obtained information to the knowledge base.
 1. Structure the knowledge base.
-1. You may want to:
+You may want to:
+    - ask the LLM to provide scripts that can help optimally structure the knowledge base.
     - create a separate repository for the knowledge base.
-    - ask LLM to provide scripts for automatically updating materials in that repository, e.g. after changes to the documentation in the main repository.
+    - ask the LLM to provide scripts for automatically updating materials in that repository, e.g., after changes to the documentation in the main repository.
 1. Commit and push the knowledge base to GitHub so that it can be versioned.

 ### Define Architecturally Significant Requirements